crotwell/simplemseed/README.md

 ```

-Also includes parsing for miniseed2 and
+Also includes compression and decompression
-[miniseed3](http://docs.fdsn.org/projects/miniseed3/en/latest/index.html#) for primitive data arrays and
+for primitive data arrays and
-for Steim1 and Steim2 decompression, in pure python.
+for Steim1 and Steim2, in pure python.

+# Miniseed2:

-Read miniseed2:
+Read miniseed2 with:
 ```
 with open(ms2filename, "rb") as inms2:
     for ms2rec in simplemseed.readMiniseed2Records(inms2):